 Is FBS a Scam?

-How about the FBS?
+What about FBS?

 Is FBS a Scam?